Japanese landing craft carrier Kumano Maru: Background and description

 In March 1944, the IJA and the Imperial Japanese Navy (IJN) held a conference to decide how to better protect their merchant shipping from the heavy losses suffered at the hands of American submarines.
 The IJN's escort carriers had, at best, limited success in doing so thus far and the participants focused on improving the number of carriers available.
-The IJA proposed converting oil tankers into escort carriers (the Special TL Types) and agreed to forgo any further construction of the Akitsu Maru landing craft carrier with limited aviation facilities.
+The IJA proposed converting oil tankers into escort carriers (the Special TL Types) and agreed to forgo any further construction of the landing craft carrier with limited aviation facilities.
 The Imperial Japanese Navy Technical Department agreed to design the conversions while the Imperial Japanese Navy General Staff required that the Army's auxiliary escort carriers would be dedicated to protecting the merchant ships.
-The services agreed that the IJA would convert two standard Type M (military) cargo ships into landing-craft carriers with full aviation facilities, beginning with Kumano Maru.
+The services agreed that the IJA would convert two standard Type M (military) cargo ships into landing-craft carriers with limited aviation facilities, beginning with Kumano Maru.

 The "M Type C" ships had a flush-decked configuration that displaced 8128 t at standard load, although naval historian Hans Lengerer states that they had a standard displacement of 6314 t.
 The ships had an overall length of 152 m, a beam of 19.58 m and a draft of 6.95 m.
 The flight deck was 110 m long, 21.5 m wide, and was fitted with a four-wire Kayaba arresting gear system.
-They had a single hangar that was served by a lift at the rear of the flight deck.
+They had a single aircraft hangar that was served by a lift at the rear of the flight deck.
 A large crane was fitted on the rear port side of the ship.
-The intended air group of the Kumano Marus was to consist of eight depth-charge equipped Kokusai Ki-76 liaison aircraft.
+The intended air group of the "M Type C" was to consist of eight depth-charge equipped Kokusai Ki-76 liaison aircraft.
 If serving as an aircraft transport, the ships could fit 18 Nakajima Ki-84 Hayate fighters on the flight deck and 17 more in the hangar.

 The ships had two Kampon geared steam turbines, each driving one propeller shaft using steam provided by three Kampon water-tube boilers.
 The fourth boiler cited in many sources was a cylindrical donkey boiler for the ship's steam-powered machinery.
 The turbines were rated at a total of 10000 shp for a speed of 19 kn or 20 kn.
-The Kumano Marus had a range of 6000 nmi at 17 kn.
+The "M Type C" had a range of 6000 nmi at 17 kn.
 Their funnels were positioned on the starboard side and vented horizontally outward to keep the flight deck clear.
 Their bridges were located under the forward edge of the flight deck.
 Their crew consisted of 107 men; including embarked troops, the ships' complement numbered 1,664.

-The Kumano Maru was classified as a M Type C landing ship by the IJA.
+The Kumano Maru was classified as a "M Type C" landing ship by the IJA.
 They could carry up to a dozen 56 ft Toku Daihatsu-class landing craft and thirteen 46 ft Daihatsu-class landing craft in their holds that were launched on rails through two large doors in the stern.